-Modifying the outdoor spaces at night by exposing species to artificial light causes environmental effects.
-There are few sources of natural light in the nocturnal environment besides the moon and stars.
+Modifying outdoor spaces at night by exposing species to artificial light causes environmental effects.
+There are few sources of natural light in the nocturnal environment besides the Moon and stars.
 This light dominated the landscape for billions of years until the invention of electric light.
 ALAN can therefore be a disadvantage to species that evolved in a world without it.
+It therefore represents an emergent pressure on populations and communities of species (181-183).